How I Can Work With You

 Second step- Plan Together– In person or virtually, together we will create your personal Comfort Care Plan that meets the needs of the seriously ill person.
 This holistic plan is based in understanding the individuals physical, mental, emotional, spiritual and practical needs.
 This step is best made while the ill person is still able to speak for themselves, however it can be made during any point of the end of life process.
 From there, we may set a tentative visitation or check-in schedule.

-Each planning session takes about 1.5-2 hours.
+Each planning session takes about 2 hours.
 However, you are in the lead in this process.
-You will never be pressured or encouraged to work with me any more than you desire to.

-Third step-Ongoing Support – After our Comfort Care Planning session, I recommend scheduling an in person follow-up visit about 2 weeks later.
-At that time, together we will explore ways you can receive additional support you need as a caregiver along with additional resources and educational offerings provided by New Dawn Comfort Care.
+Third step-Ongoing Support – After our Comfort Care Planning session, and after we have set a regular schedule, I offer a third session to explore ways you can receive additional support you need as a caregiver along with additional resources and educational offerings provided by New Dawn Comfort Care.
 This session we may explore legacy projects, planning for time of death, and grief support.
 These follow up sessions can be scheduled for as long as is needed.

 Q: Can End of Life Doulas work with Hospice?